 This is the method we use at Wiley.
 As with ram/push bending, the section is supported in two locations while a die pushes down in between.
 Where it differs is that rollers replace the ram and pressure dies.
 Shaped to match the section, these rotate, pulling the section through and creating a large radius.
 Roll bending can even produce complete circles.
 It’s often used for shaping large sections used in architectural or construction applications.

 Here the extrusion is clamped against the side of a stationary ram which has the mirror profile around a 180° arc.
 A compression die then wraps the extrusion around the ram.
 The minimum radius is around three times the diameter of the extrusion or circumscribing circle.
 Compression bending is often performed on twin-head machines to produce forms with symmetrical bends at each end.

 This method is used for parts with a large bend radius.
 It entails clamping both ends of the extrusion to hold it in tension (the stretch.)
 A radiused die is then pushed against the mid-point of the extrusion to create the bend.
 The tension maintains control over overall length, there’s little surface marking and good bend angle repeatability.

 If You Need to Bend Aluminum Extrusion, Talk to Us

 When properly set up, an extrusion press produces straight lengths of extruded section.
-These are what many applications, such as machine frames, need.
-In some situations though it’s desirable to put a radius in the section.
-Aluminum extrusion from the 6000 series has good formability and depending on geometry, can be radiused by a number of methods.
+This is what many applications, such as machine frames, need.
+In some situations, though, it’s desirable to put a radius in the section.
+Aluminum extrusion from the 6000 series has good formability and, depending on geometry, can be radiused by a number of methods.
 However, it’s not easy.
-If you’re designing with extrusion and want to add bends, we suggest you call or email to discuss the specific details.
+If you’re designing with extrusion and want to add bends, we suggest you contact us to discuss the specific details.
 It could save a lot of time and even improve your design.